antonio-fasolato/jfmigrate/README.md

 ## Features

-- Already implemented
 - Database agnostic (for the supported databases)
 - Pure Java with as little dependencies as possible
-- Work in progress (but implemented soon)
 - Migrations are executed directly from Java or can be exported in a database specific script to be executed in production environment or given to a DBA

 ## Limitations and TODO

-- The library is **absolutely not production ready**.
+- The library is **absolutely not production ready**, but somewhat tested in real life applications.
 The project is still in the first stages of development.
-That said I am using JFMigrate at work in a series of real life projects, so the library will grow fast.
-- One of the first feature I will implement is the possibility to export a list of migrations as a SQL script, where possible with automatic database version checking
-- At the moment the library uses [org.reflections](https://code.google.com/archive/p/reflections/).
-The library is *HUGE* and I am using it only to scan a package by name for all its classes.
-It will disappear from the dependencies, but at the moment is extremely useful and it speeds up the development greatly, so for a while it will stay
-- At the moment I am adding Database engines compatibility as I need it (at the moment only SqlServer and H2), in the future more will be added in a more thorough way
+- At the moment I am adding Database engines compatibility as I need it, in the future more will be added in a more thorough way
 - testing the code is difficult.
 At the moment is unit-tested on a different package not added to the repository because frankly the code is quit a mess.
 In the future I will be more diligent and start adding test to the main project

 ## Build